Macleod, Victoria: History

-One of the first subdivisions in Macleod occurred on 12 November 1910.
-133 allotments from the Strathallan Estate were auctioned, fronting Greensborough Road, Strathallan Road, Edward Street and Railway Place (Somers Avenue).
+One of the first residential subdivisions in Macleod occurred on 12 November 1910 when Edith Macleod auctioned 133 allotments from an area marketed as the Strathallan Estate, fronting Greensborough Road, Strathallan Road, Edward Street and Railway Place (Somers Avenue).
 At the time the area comprising Macleod and Rosanna was called North Heidelberg.

-In 1910, Mr M. A. Macleod sold 75 acres of land along the railway line to the Bent government with the stipulation that a railway station be built a mile and a half beyond Rosanna, probably named "Macleod".
-The sale was requested by the government after they purchased 1,000 acres from the Bamfield's estate at Mont Park for a new psychiatric hospital.
-This purchase was cut off from the railway, so in order to gain access, they approached the landowner Mr M. A. Macleod to sell a strip of land along the railway line.
+The suburb of Macleod was later named after Malcolm Anderson Macleod, who was a prominent local resident.

 Macleod railway station opened in 1911, 9 years after the railway line passed through.

 Macleod Post Office opened on 11 December 1923, located in the general store on the south-west corner of Greensborough and Strathallan Roads.
 It was replaced by the Simpson Barracks office in 1987.
 Macleod West Post Office opened in 1954 on McNamara Street, between Dunstan and Ruthven Streets.

 The first Aberdeen Road shops were built in the early to mid-1950s, between Erskine Road and Leith Road.

 Macleod Primary School was built in 1926 on 4.5 acres of land on Greensborough Road, between Coolie Avenue and Fairlie Avenue.

 Macleod High School opened on 31 May 1954 after a one-week delay caused by the condition of unmade roads, which prevented furniture deliveries.
 The headmaster was Mr. F. J. Meyer.
-The initial enrollment consisted of 70 boys and 160 girls.
+The initial enrolment consisted of 70 boys and 160 girls.

+Multiple subsequent housing estates were established in the twentieth century, including the Macleod (Victoria Cross) Estate, Golf Links Estate and the Dunvegan Estate.
+The Springthorpe Estate was built in the 2000s when the Mont Park Hospital was closed.